 The same year she played a supporting role opposite Cate Blanchett and Tommy Lee Jones in Ron Howard’s ‘The Missing.’
 Wood played as the kidnapped daughter, Lilly Gilkeson.
 She played a role in the CSI: Crime Scene Investigation episode ‘Got Murder?’

 Wood appeared in the film ‘The Upside of Anger,’ in 2005 opposite Kevin Costner and Joan Allen.
-The film was directed by Mike Binder.
 It was a well-reviewed film in which Wood played Lavender “Popeye” Wolfmeyer.
 She was one of four sisters dealing with their father’s absence.
 The wood character also narrated the film.

 In 2005, Wood played Kimberly Joyce, a manipulative, sexually active high-schooler for Grand Jury Prize Sundance Film Festival nominee.
 It was a black comedy/satirical focusing on themes of sexual harassment and discrimination in schools.
 The show was about the attitude toward females in media and society.

 One of the critics commented, “Wood does flip cynicism with such precise, easy rhythms and with such obvious pleasure in naughtiness that she’s impossible to hate.”